Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Data Accessibility

-A party may gain access to information<br>if and only if they know some secret (a key).
+A party may gain access to information<br/>if and only if they know some secret (a key).

 Notes: